paritytech/polkadot-sdk/substrate/frame/multisig-stateful/README.md

   * owners related to a a multisig account
   * approvers in each proposal

-For optimizing we're using BoundedBTreeSet to allow for efficient lookups and removals.
+For optimization we're using BoundedBTreeSet to allow for efficient lookups and removals.
 Especially in the case of approvers, we need to be able to remove an approver from the list when they revoke their approval. (which we do lazily when `execute_proposal` is called)

 ### State Transition Functions

 All functions have rustdoc in the code.
 Here is a brief overview of the functions:

 * `create_multisig` - Create a multisig account with a given threshold and initial owners.
+(Needs Deposit)
 * `start_proposal` - Start a multisig proposal.
+(Needs Deposit)
 * `approve` - Approve a multisig proposal.
 * `revoke` - Revoke a multisig approval from an existing proposal.
 * `execute_proposal` - Execute a multisig proposal.
+(Releases Deposit)
+* `cancel_own_proposal` - Cancel a multisig proposal started by the caller in case no other owners approved it yet.
+(Releases Deposit)

 Note: Next functions need to be called from the multisig account itself.

 * `add_owner` - Add a new owner to a multisig account.
+(Needs Deposit)
 * `remove_owner` - Remove an owner from a multisig account.
+(Releases Deposit)
 * `set_threshold` - Change the threshold of a multisig account.
 * `cancel_proposal` - Cancel a multisig proposal.
+(Releases Deposit)
 * `delete_multisig` - Delete a multisig account.
+(Releases Deposit)

 ### Considerations

-* For cases where a multisig account is deleted, we make sure that all proposals are deleted as well.
 * For cases when a multisig has pending proposals and an owner is removed, we make sure that all pending proposals are canceled (lazily when `execute_proposal` is called).
 * Changing thresholds during a pending proposal is allowed without issues.
 We make sure that the proposal is executed with the threshold the latest threshold set.